TCEC is based on voluntary work. Please consider a donation!

 Stage 2 consists of the 16 engines that qualified from Stage 1.
 It is also a single round robin.
 The top 8 move on to Stage 3 while the rest are out of TCEC for the current Season.

 Stage 3 consists of the 8 engines that qualified from Stage 2.
-The format for Stage 3 is a double round robin so that each engine will play both sides of the same opening against each other.
+The format for Stage 3 is a quad round robin so that each engine will play both sides of the same opening against each other, twice.
 The top 4 will move on to Stage 4 while the rest are out of TCEC for the current Season.

 Stage 4 consists of the 4 engines that qualified from Stage 3.
 It is a hexadeca round robin and the openings are chosen randomly per pair so that each engine will play both sides of the same opening against each other.
 The top 2 will qualify to play the Superfinal, while the other engines are out of TCEC for the current Season.